pratik-code/Linking_project/README.md

 # Linking_project
-sam is the another product manager
+sam is the another product manger no one will come to save you . you have to do it on your own